Coal supply by CIL to power sector declines 9% in Apr-Nov

 2019-12-27 09:50:02 [Print]

-The supply of coal by state-owned Coal India (CIL) to the power sector registered a decline of 8
+The supply of coal by state-owned Coal India (CIL) to the power sector registered a decline of 8.9 per cent to 291.4 million tonnes in April-November 2019.

 The world's largest coal miner had supplied 320 million tonnes (MT) of coal in April-November period of the previous fiscal, according to latest government data.